-Our experts rated GEICO as the top overall insurance provider in the nation, awarding it a score of 9.5 out of 10.0.
-The company also earned a 9.5 for industry reputation and a 9.0 for coverage, cost, and customer experience.
+Our experts rated GEICO as the top overall insurance provider in the nation, awarding it a score of 9.1 out of 10.0.
+The company also earned a 9.8 for industry reputation, 8.5 for coverage, 9.4 for cost, and 9.0 for customer experience.

 GEICO is known for providing excellent coverage at a great rate.
 The company has flexible policy options and a multitude of discounts.
 GEICO even offers rideshare and mechanical breakdown coverage.
 However, GEICO does not currently insure commercial trucks.

 While Progressive did not perform quite as well as GEICO, the company still received excellent ratings from our experts.
 Our team awarded Progressive an overall rating of 9.1 out of 10.0.
 The company also earned a 9.1 for reputation, a 9.0 for coverage, a 9.3 for cost, and an 8.9 for customer experience.

 Progressive offers plenty of discount options and flexible policies.
 Unlike GEICO, it also offers commercial truck insurance.
 The company has general liability and business owners’ policies so that you can cover every aspect of your company with a single policy.